paed01/bpmn-elements/docs/ServiceTask.md

 Service task behaviour.

-To define service task service function you can use an expression in the implementation atttribute.
+To define service task service function you can use an expression in the implementation attribute.
 The value of the implementation attribute will be picked up by the service task and resolved as an [expression](/docs/Expression.md).

 Example source:
 ```xml